Sarib110/Motorcycle-Safety-Violations-Detection-System/README.md

    python traffic_violation.py
    ```

-2. The system processes the input video and saves the violation evidence in a folder named `Violations/<date>`.
+2. The system processes the input video and saves the violation evidence in a folder named `Violations/<date>` and also print the violation.

 ## Folder Structure